KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## Views

-KeyboardKit has an ``AutocompleteToolbar``, that mimics a native autocomplete toolbar.
+KeyboardKit has an ``Autocomplete/Toolbar``, that mimics a native autocomplete toolbar.

 ![AutocompleteToolbar](autocompletetoolbar-350.jpg)